Using K&W Block Seal

 - You can let the K&W block seal to remain in your cooling system for the next 24 hours before you flush it out.

 - Next, drive the car while being on the lookout for any potential leaks.
-If your engine temperature gauge keeps rising then know, your leaks are large and may need mechanical help.
+If your engine temperature gauge keeps rising, then know your leaks are large and may need mechanical help.

 Symptoms of Engine Block Cracks